 Jordan: “Um.
 No.”

-Me: “And how does his ignoring them make them act?”
+Me: “How does his ignoring them make them act?”

 Jordan: “Like they love him even more.”

 Me: “Exactly!
-Sad fact of human nature: we want most what doesn’t want us.
-Which is why you’re all OVER texting back the ‘friends’ who are dissing you.
+Sad fact of human nature: we want most whatever doesn’t want us.
+Which is why you’re race-texting back these ‘friends’ who are dissing you.
 You want them to want you back?”

 Jordan: (sob) “Yes!”

-Me: “Then be that guy who all the girls love.
-Act like you don’t give a poop.
+Me: “Then be that guy all the girls love.
+Act like you don’t give a shit.
 Now.
 In case this takes a minute, do you have other friends you can hang out with at school tomorrow?”

 Jordan: (gulp) “Um, yeah…my friend Tyler and his lacrosse friends….”